hashicorp/vagrant/website/README.md

 # Vagrant Website

-This subdirectory contains the entire source for the [Vagrant Website](https://vagrantup.com/).
-This is a [NextJS](https://nextjs.org/) project, which builds a static site from these source files.
+This subdirectory contains the content for the [Vagrant Website](https://vagrantup.com/).

 <!--
   This readme file contains several blocks of generated text, to make it easier to share common information